PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/Monthly report #14 - 2023-03/index.md

 {{< img src="img/threatr-3.png" caption="Example of intelligence provided by Threatr." >}}

 ## Community and outreach
 We will be giving a talk about PTS at [JDLL](https://jdll.org/) in April 2023 at Lyon (France).

-We gifted our key contributors with a homemade framed cyanotype of the PiRogue hat schematic.
+We gifted our key contributors with a homemade framed cyanotype of the PiRogue HAT schematic.

-{{< img src="img/cyanotype.jpg" caption="Framed cyanotype of the PiRogue hat schematic." >}}
+{{< img src="img/cyanotype.jpg" caption="Framed cyanotype of the PiRogue HAT schematic." >}}

 # What we plan to do next month
 * continue working on Colander's UI
 * continue working on Threatr
 * continue working on documentation generation